bjornicus/orbitalboardgame/README.md

 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/game-logo.png" alt="">

 Populations have grown beyond the capacity of the home planet; it is time to expand into the rest of the solar system.
 You have the technology, but lack the necesarry resources to build orbital colonies.
-You must venture forth into the solar system, gather the necesarry resources, and construct new homes for your people.
-But an imminent threat has been been identified, an infestation is approaching which render the planets unusable.
-You must defend your solar system against this threat. . .
+Unfortunately an imminent threat has been been identified!
+An infestation is approaching which could render the planets unusable.
+You must venture forth into the solar system, gather the necesarry resources, and construct new homes for your people, while defending your solar system against this threat. . .

 ##Objective
-Collect and transport critical resources to construct an orbital habitats while defending the solar system against invaders.
+Work together to collect and transport critical resources in order to construct a orbital colonies while defending the solar system against the infestation.

 ##Parts

-###One Game Board and resource spinner
+###One Game Board
 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/game-board-thumbnail.png" width="300" height="300" />

+###One resource spinner
 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/spinner.png" width="100" height="100" />

 ###Four Planets